Trip Introduction

 Nature and wildlife

-How is accommodation and food in Panchase?
+How are the accommodation and food in Panchase?

-Mid September - November - early December: this is Nepal's best time to go trekking however if the Monsoon is late then Panchase can remain cloud covered until early October rarely.
-Otherwise the views at this time of year in Panchase are usually just gorgeous.
+Mid-September - November - early December: this is Nepal's best time to go trekking however if the Monsoon is late then Panchase can remain cloud-covered until early October rarely.
+Otherwise, the views at this time of year in Panchase are usually just gorgeous.

 How to get there?